 Is left over latex paint considered a hazardous waste?

-Latex paint IS NOT considered a hazardous waste however it is a special waste that cannot be disposed of in the garbage unless solidified.
+Latex paint is a special waste that should not be disposed of in the garbage unless solidified (SEE BELOW).
 Latex paint cannot be disposed of in the waste water treatment system or the storm water system.
-Fines will be imposed if you are caught illegally dumping paint into the waterways of Washington State.

 What can I do with my leftover latex paint?